Graduate Route

 Results should be available in November/December.
 If you appeal your result or have resits or have extended your studies please check with your school/faculty which Exam Board you will receive your results at, it is possible that you will not have your results in November/December.

 Our reports for postgraduate taught students are likely to be mid December.
+You will receive an email from Student Visas confirming when the report has been made.

 Dates can be found on our website.
 Your supervisor should be able to discuss with you which Exam Board will be applicable for your studies.
 Your viva must take place before the deadline for the submission of examiners' reports and the reports must be sent to the Exams Office by the deadline for you to be awarded at that board.
 If that's unlikely to happen in your case, please contact us for advice.

 - We expect to make the reports to the UKVI within 3 weeks of students being notified that they are successful following Exam Boards.
-If you know you have been awarded your degree but do not hear from the Student Visa Compliance team within 3 weeks, please contact us to check if a report has been made.
+If you know you have been awarded your degree but do not hear from the Student Visas within 3 weeks, please contact us to check if a report has been made.
 If your visa is expiry date is imminent, please contact us sooner.

 - If you think you will receive your results after your visa has expired, please read the section 'What if your Student permission expires before you receive your results?' on the UKCISA website.